lyz-code/blue-book/docs/devops/kubernetes/kubernetes_networking.md

 based on the VPC CNI network plugin restrictions:

 * A 100 pod/node limit setting in Kubernetes,
-* A default of 4 daemonsets (2 for AWS networking, 1 for log aggregation, and 1 for metric collection),
+* A default of 4 DaemonSets (2 for AWS networking, 1 for log aggregation, and 1 for metric collection),
 * A simple cost calculation for per-pod pricing.